freebasic/fbc/FreeBASIC/readme.txt

       the same project (also with other ASCII files).

-    - Literal strings can be typed in the original non-latin alphabet, just use an text-editor that supports some of the Unicode formats listed above.
+    - Literal strings can be typed in the original non-latin alphabet, just use a text-editor that supports one of the Unicode formats listed above.

     - The WSTRING type holds wide-characters, all string functions (like LEFT, TRIM, etc) will work with wide-strings too.